-The overall expected return ("best-estimate") is 6.02% per year, which is based on an inflation rate of 2.00% per year, yielding a real rate of return on the pension fund assets of 4.02% per year.
-This overall expected return was developed using best-estimate returns for each major asset class in which the pension fund is invested.
-A Monte Carlo simulation is performed where the portfolio returns are projected assuming annual rebalancing.
-Expected plan cash flows are projected reflecting the plan's time horizon and discounted using the simulated returns.
-The internal rate of return is then calculated for each scenario and the average is used to develop an overall best-estimate rate of return for the entire pension fund.
+The overall "best-estimate" expected return of 5.93% was developed based on an inflation rate of 2.00% per year, using best-estimate returns for each major asset class in which the pension fund is invested using the target asset mix.
+A Monte Carlo simulation is performed over 30 years where the portfolio returns are projected assuming annual rebalancing.
+The average of the 30-year geometric return is used to develop an overall best-estimate rate of return for the entire pension fund.
 Gains from rebalancing and diversification are implicit to this return.
+Investment expenses are based on passive management expenses provided by UTAM.
+There are no additional investment returns assumed to be derived from active management, net of investment fees for active management.

 The above determined rate of return has been established based on the University's investment policy.
 There may be some barriers to achieving this return such as inflation higher than expected, asset returns lower than expected, and assets and liabilities that are mismatched.
-We have derived a going concern discount rate which reflects the University's investment policy combined with a margin for adverse deviation so as to account for the variables mentioned above.
+We have derived a going concern discount rate which reflects the University's investment policy combined with a small margin for adverse deviation so as to account for the variables mentioned above.
 The following chart lays out the adjustments that have been made to the overall expected rate of return in order to arrive at our going concern discount rate assumption: